im-NL/stego/README.md

 # STEGANOGRAPHY
-remember to star the repo if you like it!
+remember to star the repo if you like it! <br>
 *MAKE SURE you run this command before trying to decode the image*
 ```
 pip install pillow